 Platelet-Rich Plasma Injections

 Platelet-rich plasma therapy – also referred to as PRP injection – is an exciting branch of sports medicine that allows athletes to heal and recover from chronic pain and/or injuries of the tendons, muscles, ligaments, cartilage, nerves, and more.
-Unlike our Stem Cell Patients, our PRP Patients typically do not have moderate to severe osteoarthrtitis and are seeking a reduction in inflammation.
+Unlike the Stem Cell Patients at Apex in Walnut Creek, our PRP Injection Patients typically do not have moderate to severe osteoarthrtitis and are seeking a reduction in inflammation.

-The treatment is safe, non-surgical, and doesn’t even use drugs.
+PrP Injection treatment at our Walnut Creek facility is safe, non-surgical, and doesn’t even use drugs.
 With PRP injections, the patient’s own blood platelets are the healing agent.
-At Apex Advanced Medicine, we can help you get back in the game with fast-acting, highly effective platelet-rich plasma therapy.
+At Apex Advanced Medicine, serving Walnut Creek and the Bay Area, we can help you get back in the game with fast-acting, highly effective platelet-rich plasma therapy.
 Learn more below about this revolutionary alternative to steroid injections and surgery.

 How does platelet-rich plasma (PRP) therapy work?

 A lot of us know that blood platelets help stop a cut.
 But researchers now know that these platelets do more than coagulate and stop blood flow; they also release growth factors, which draw special regenerative cells (“progenitor cells”) to the site of the injury.
-Platelet-rich plasma therapy maximizes this platelet/progenitor cell relationship.
+At Apex in Walnut Creek, we use platelet-rich plasma therapy to maximize this platelet/progenitor cell relationship.

-During your appointment at Apex Advanced Medicine, your medical provider will perform a basic blood draw.
+During your PrP Injection appointment at Apex Advanced Medicine in Walnut Creek, your medical provider will perform a basic blood draw.
 The blood is placed in a centrifuge that separates the platelets and plasma from the red blood cells.
 After about 15 minutes, the platelet-rich plasma is removed from the centrifuge.
 Your practitioner will place a needle into the damaged area of your body that requires treatment, and inject the platelet-rich plasma into the injury site.
 The high concentration of platelets is loaded with growth factors, which expedites the healing and recovery process.
 This entire procedure is done in-office and takes about an hour to complete.

 How often are PRP injections administered?